 For Art and History Lovers

 Prague is so full of fascinating sights that it's easy to miss some of the best.
-For a little bit of peace and quiet, you should visit the Convent of Saint Anges of Bohemia, which was founded in the 13th century.
-Here you'll find an exhibition on medieval art, and can find tranquility in the gardens, which are decorated by two dozen sculptures from contemporary Czech artists.
-This Convent is open from Tuesday to Sunday.
+For a little bit of peace and quiet, visit the Convent of Saint Anges of Bohemia, where you can find an exhibition on medieval art, and can find tranquility in the gardens, decorated by contemporary Czech sculptures.
 Our second tip is the Clementinum, a large complex of chapels and other buildings that collectively host the National Library.
 You can join one of the daily guided tours, or take in a concert in the Mirror Chapel.
+For more information visit the official website.

 Day 10